 Michigan-based Joy of Joy’s Jewels turns old typewriter keys (as well as old cash register and pay phone keys) into bracelets, earrings, necklaces, rings, watch bands and cufflinks.
 Sometimes the bracelets spell out something, sometimes not.
 My favorites are (of course) the bracelets with one single key charm – so cute!

 Photos: Joy’s Jewels

 Coins have been used as charms for quite a long time.
 In the 1800s they were often used as romantic gifts or souvenirs and were known as “love tokens”.
 People would sand one side down and then carve a name or a message into it.
 Artisan Jessie Driscoll is taking this old tradition to new fabulous heights.
 Using vintage US coins, she sands one side, create designs by hammering and forging, and shapes the coin into a dome.
 Some are used “as is”, and on the altered pieces, you will see the original coin on the back.
-She creates charm bracelets (both loaded and with just one charm), bracelets without charms, necklaces, earrings, pendants, and key rings.
+She creates charm bracelets, bracelets without charms, necklaces, earrings, pendants, and key rings.
 I think they’re beautiful, and I’m not alone – her jewelry has been picked up by celebrities like Fergie, Liz Phair, Donna Karan and Avril Lavigne.

 Photos: Jessie Driscoll

 These stunning pieces by award-winning Turkish architect Gülnur Özdaglar are made from recycled PET bottles.
 Gülnur started making jewelry (and home decor items) from PET bottles in 2008, and her aim was to create beautiful objects from discarded products, thereby encouraging others to do the same.
 If I could create things like these from my old bottles, I’d be thrilled!